w3c/ColorWeb-CG/hdr_html_canvas_element.md

 * the xy coordinates of a white point: `whitePointX` and `whitePointY`; and
 * a minimum and maximum luminance in cd/m²: `minimumLuminance` and `maximumLuminance`.

-If omitted, `chromaticity` is equal to the chromaticity of the color space of the Canvas.
+If omitted, `chromaticities` is equal to the chromaticity of the color space of the Canvas.

 If omitted, `minimumLuminance` is equal to 0 cd/m².